Carl Baker: Stockport County

-On 22 July 2008, Baker signed a three-year contract at Stockport County, with the club paying Morecambe a fee that could rise to a figure of £225,000 for his services.
+On 22 July 2008, Baker signed a three-year contract at Stockport County, with the club paying Morecambe a £175,000 fee.

 His 2008–09 season was a in-different one for Baker, he played 27 times for County in his first season, scoring 3 goals, all these were before January, when Baker received a knee injury which required surgery.

 The 2009–10 season started well for Baker on the pitch and he was seen to be one of Stockport's main assets.
 By mid-October he was County's leading scorer with 10 goals.
 Baker became the first County player to score successive away hat-tricks, with stunning performances against Brighton & Hove Albion & Crewe.
 Baker scored his 10th goal-of-the-season for Stockport from the penalty spot in the game away to Tranmere Rovers, which was live on Sky – dedicating the goal to his brother Mike whose name he bears on his shirt collar.

 Baker added to his goals tally by scoring a penalty in the game against Tooting & Mitcham.

 On 26 December 2009, Gary Ablett told reporters that Baker has signed a deal with Championship side Coventry City.
 Baker's last game for Stockport County was against League 1 leaders Leeds United in which he scored a freekick.
 The goal was his 13th goal of the season.

 Coventry City

 Coventry confirmed Baker as the club's fourth permanent signing in the January 2010 transfer window on 8 January 2010.
 Baker joined Coventry for an undisclosed fee, which was confirmed by him in person as being £300,000.
 In February 2010, Manager Chris Coleman praised Baker for his impressive performances since joining the club, likening his playing style to that of Sky Blue legend Tommy Hutchinson.
 On 10 August 2010, Baker returned to former club Morecambe, in a League Cup First Round tie.
 Coventry fell to a 2–0 defeat.
-The Sky Blues made up for their 2010 cup loss to Morecambe by beating them 2–1 in The 2012–13 FA Cup 2nd Round.
+The Sky Blues made up for their 2010 cup loss to Morecambe by beating them 2–1 in the 2012–13 FA Cup 2nd Round.
 Baker scored the winning goal curling the ball round Morecambe keeper Barry Roche just 18 seconds into the second half.
 During his time at the club he became a fan favourite due to his consistently skillful and dedicated performances, and was club captain for more than two years from 2012 to 2014.

 Baker had his Coventry City contract cancelled by mutual consent on 1 September 2014.